 Guidelines for flip view controls

-The flip view control is for viewing images in a collection, such as photos in an album or items in a product details page, one image at a time.
+Use a flip view for browsing images in a collection, such as photos in an album or items in a product details page, one image at a time.
 For touch devices, swiping across an item moves through the collection.
 For a mouse, navigation buttons appear on mouse hover.
 For a keyboard, arrow keys move through the collection.

-Horizontal is the typical layout for flip view, as it works well on all devices and in either portrait or landscape orientation.
+Horizontal browsing, starting at the left-most item and flipping right, is the typical layout for a flip view.
+This layout works well in either portrait or landscape orientation on all devices:

 [This article contains information that is specific to Universal Windows Platform (UWP) apps and Windows 10.
 For Windows 8.1 guidance, please download the Windows 8.1 guidelines PDF .]